Starting Over Moving Tips: What Furniture to Leave, Take, & Why to Start Fresh

 Sometimes we hang on to things even when they are not what we would purchase right now.

-Your current furniture will not necessarily look right in your new home.
+The fact is, your current furniture will not necessarily look right in your new home.

 Happy Moving